soulmachines/sm-web-component/README.md

 - An Angular project, which builds a web component
 - A simple http server, which serves the compiled library and examples as a static site

+### Setup

+Create a `.env` file in the root folder, copied from `.env.template` with the relevant values taken from your DP in DDNA Studio -> Edit Project -> Conection Config (Advanced)

 ### Building the soulmachines.js library